 What is the difference between an accident and a collision?

-One of the classic ways that insurance adjusters begin the process of defeating your claim is to label the wrongful conduct of their own insured driver as an accident.
+One of the classic ways that insurance adjusters begin the process of defeating you claim to label the wrongful conduct of their own insured driver as an accident.
 They will attempt to gain sympathy for their insured driver and make the collision sound like just a little mistake — an accident.
 While it is true that many minor collisions occur every day and cause no personal injuries to anyone, it is not accurate to say that all collisions are “accidents”.

 When a significant auto collision occurs, causing serious personal injuries, it is self-evident that the person who caused the collision violated the motor vehicle safety laws and is thus guilty of careless, negligent conduct.